open-runtimes/open-runtimes/docs/add-runtime.md

 You must create two classes for users to use within their scripts.

 A `Request` Class and a `Response` class.
-The `Request` class must store `env`, `payload` and `headers` and pass them to the user's function.
+The `Request` class must store `variables`, `payload` and `headers` and pass them to the user's function.
 The Request always goes before the response in the user's function parameters.

 The `Response` class must have two functions: